joshbegley/nyt-latest/README.md

 `The center’s summertime music series has a limited outdoor run this week.`\
 https://nytimes.com/2021/08/03/arts/music/mostly-mozart-classical-music.html?searchResultPosition=5

-**‘I believe these 11 women,’ Letitia James says, as she reveals report’s findings.**\
+**‘I believe these 11 women,’ Letitia James says as she reveals report’s findings.**\
 `The attorney general said the state had “an obligation to protect women in their workplace.”`\
 https://nytimes.com/2021/08/03/nyregion/letitia-james-ag.html?searchResultPosition=6